-Founder ‘Satoshi Nakamoto‘ gave way because he intended to keep the project totally decentralized without the involvement of any human dependancy or single point of failures.
+Founder ‘Satoshi Nakamoto‘ gave way because he intended to keep the project totally decentralized without the involvement of any human dependency or single point of failures.
 And what if he owns 1 million Bitcoins!
 It is still better than central banks printing an unaccounted amount of fiat paper money.

-And of course, people will lose money if they are gambling or trading, BTC markets are free-markets and this asset class is the most un-correlated asset classes we have seen until now, so if you gamble and trade you will win and lose.
+And of course, people will lose money if they are gambling or trading, BTC markets are free-markets and this asset class is the most uncorrelated asset classes we have seen until now, so if you gamble and trade you will win and lose.

 Lastly, the point that BTC is not backed by anything.
 Do we know what backs our national currencies that are annually inflated, even to 13000% inflation like Venezuela?

 Sorry, but those who think BTC is not backed by anything, they are mistaken.
-BTC is backed by its maths, censorship resistance, and decentralization etc.
+BTC is backed by its maths, censorship resistance, and decentralization, etc.